If you do not pay the penalty reminder notice on time, the agency will send your fine to Fines Victoria.

 - you were fined in a situation where the family violence contributed to the offence, or

-- someone else was driving your vehicle when the offence happened and you are unable to nominate that driver.
+- someone else was driving your vehicle when the offence happened, and because of family violence you were unable to nominate that driver.

 If Fines Victoria cancels enforcement